Best Acne Treatment for Men

 When choosing your men’s skin care products, eagle-eye the ingredients list like a skin pro.
 When you know what to look for, skin care feels much less complicated and you’ll get better results with less experimentation.
 (If you really want to simplify it, skip all the research and subscribe to our Acne System.)

 Salicylic acid is one of the most popular ingredients in acne cleansers, creams and spot treatments.
-The acid, found naturally in Salix Alba Bark Extract and other sources, sloughs off dead skin cells, preventing them from clogging pores and causing blemishes.
+The acid, found naturally in Willow Bark Extract and other sources, sloughs off dead skin cells, preventing them from clogging pores and causing blemishes.
 Salicylic acid can also reduce sebum production, which is another way it helps prevent the formation of acne and also combats the effects of excess androgens.

 Botanical extracts sound flowery, but they’re actually pretty hard workers when it comes to skin, so don’t overlook them.
 We use all sorts of impressive extracts in our acne-fighting formulas, including Plantain Extract, Calendula Extract, Apricot Extract, Alfalfa Extract, and more.
 These ingredients provide the skin with the much-needed nutrients it requires to thrive.